zuangie/StockAnalysisDashboard/README.md

 The original concept and code structure were inspired by the work of Faizan Ahmed, with significant modifications and enhancements made to tailor the analysis specifically for my learning and professional goals.

 ## Key Features
-+ Data Collection and Cleaning: The foundation of this project is robust data handling.
++ **Data Collection and Cleaning**: The foundation of this project is robust data handling.
 Using yfinance, the script fetches historical and financial data for a selection of stocks, ensuring data accuracy and completeness.
-+ Sector Analysis: Financial metrics are categorized into Valuation, Profitability, Growth, and Performance.
++ **Sector Analysis**: Financial metrics are categorized into Valuation, Profitability, Growth, and Performance.
 The data is cleaned to remove outliers, allowing for accurate sector-based comparisons.
-+ Stock Grading System: Stocks are graded on financial metrics with a custom grading system that compares each stock's performance against sector averages.
++ **Stock Grading System**: Stocks are graded on financial metrics with a custom grading system that compares each stock's performance against sector averages.
 This system provides insights into each stock's strengths and weaknesses relative to its peers.
-+ Comprehensive Reporting: Results are exported to CSV files, including detailed metric grades, sector comparisons, and overall stock ratings, making it easy to review and utilize the data in further analysis or presentations.
++ **Comprehensive Reporting**: Results are exported to CSV files, including detailed metric grades, sector comparisons, and overall stock ratings, making it easy to review and utilize the data in further analysis or presentations.
-+ Interactive Dash Application: A user-friendly dashboard that visualizes detailed stock metrics and sector comparisons, enabling interactive exploration of stock performance data.
++ **Interactive Dash Application**: A user-friendly dashboard that visualizes detailed stock metrics and sector comparisons, enabling interactive exploration of stock performance data.

 ## Dash Application
 The Dash application provides a dynamic interface for analyzing stock metrics and sector comparisons: